Beyond Walking: A Large-Scale Image-Text Benchmark for Text-based Person Anomaly Search: Experiment

-{\bf Person Anomaly Search Poses Greater Challenges.} Text-based person anomaly search demands a finer-grained understanding of both the pedestrian's appearance and behavior, thus posing more challenges. \Cref{tab:setting} compares the traditional identity match (the images with the same ID are all treated as the correct matches) and the focused person anomaly search.
-Our model achieves $90.95 \%$ R@1 on the task of traditional Text-based Person Search, which is $11.48 \%$ higher than our proposed anomaly search.
-This is because, compared to pedestrian search, which only requires appearance matching, anomaly retrieval is a more challenging task that demands the model to distinguish fine-grained behavioral information.
-This task characteristic is critical for security event tracing and locating, emergency response, and many other security applications.
+{\bf Behavior Search vs. Identity Search.} Text-based person anomaly search poses significantly greater challenges than traditional identity-based person search, as it requires a fine-grained understanding of both appearance and behavior.
+As shown in \Cref{tab:setting}, while traditional methods treat all images with the same ID as correct matches, our anomaly search task demands precise localization of specific behaviors.
+This distinction is evident in our experimental results: our model achieves 94.34\% R@1 on traditional text-based person search, outperforming its performance on anomaly search by 9.41\%.
+The performance gap stems from the fundamental difference between the two tasks: identity search primarily relies on appearance, whereas anomaly retrieval necessitates distinguishing subtle behavioral patterns.
+Such capability is crucial for real-world applications, including security event tracing, emergency response, and other scenarios where requires precise behavior localization.

-{\bf Qualitative Results.} We qualitatively evaluate our method on the task of Text-based Person Anomaly Search. \Cref{fig:result} shows six fine-grained pedestrian behavior retrieval results via the trained Cross-Modal Pose-aware (CMP) model, with queries for anomalous behavior (left) and normal behavior (right).
+{\bf Qualitative Results.} We qualitatively evaluate our method on the task of Text-based Person Anomaly Search. \Cref{fig:result} shows six fine-grained pedestrian behavior retrieval results via the trained Cross-Modal Pose-aware (CMP) model, with queries for anomalous behavior (top) and normal behavior (bottom).
 For each query, we display the top five retrieved images.
 Correct retrieval results are marked with green boxes.
 Blue and red boxes indicate incorrect matches.
 Note that blue boxes denote images that belong to the same ID as the query but do not match the action.
 To further illustrate the retrieval effects, we highlight the parts of the text queries that describe appearance in green, action in red, and the background in orange.
 It can be observed that, in addition to appearance and background information, our model can effectively distinguish fine-grained action information.
-Even the incorrectly matched images displayed in \Cref{fig:result} still show some relevance to the query sentences.
+Even the incorrectly matched images displayed in \Cref{fig:result} still show reasonable relevance to the query sentences.